 When a car accident occurs, victims could suffer serious or even fatal injuries.
-A Springfield car accident lawyer at the Law Offices of Jeffrey S. Glassman can represent victims of collisions and help them to pursue a claim for damages.
+A Springfield car accident lawyer at the Jeffrey Glassman Injury Lawyers can represent victims of collisions and help them to pursue a claim for damages.
 Call today to schedule a consultation and learn more.Springfield, MA Auto Accident Risks

 Located in Western New England near Agawam, West Springfield, Chicopee, and Longmeadow, Springfield is the third largest city in Massachusetts.
 As of the 2010 Census, the city’s population was 153,060 while Metropolitan Springfield had an estimated population of 683,903 as of 2009.
 Springfield is known for its Victorian residential architecture; for its proximately to Hartford Connecticut, and for being the “economic center” of Western Massachusetts.

 As the home to the largest Fortune 100 Company in the Commonwealth of Massachusetts, as well as the home to the state’s third largest employer, many people live and work in the Springfield area.
 Unfortunately, high volumes of traffic in this populous city can make the roads dangerous.